haifengl/bigdata/README.md

 Since version 2.2, the lock has been implemented at the database level.
 In a properly designed schema a write will hold the lock for approximately 10 microseconds.
-If a slow-running operation is predicted (i.e., a document or an index entry will need to be paged in from disk), then that operation will yield the write lock.
+If a slow-running operation is predicted (e.g., a document or an index entry will need to be paged in from disk), then that operation will yield the write lock.
 In version 3.0, the MMAPv1 storage engine adds support for collection-level locking by default.